Vista Social

 • Analytics tools (Google Analytics, Keyhole, Vista Social)

-• Video editing tools (InShot, VistaCreate, and Filmora)
+• Video editing tools (InShot, VistaCreate, Filmora)

-• Chatbot software (Appy Pie, Birdeye, and Emplifi)
+• Chatbot software (Appy Pie, Birdeye, Emplifi)

+Remember, social media management is all about using the right tools to drive engagement and growth for your brand.
 By highlighting your proficiency in these tools, you’ll show potential employers that you have what it takes to take their social media game to the next level!

 5. Use your best photo